Optimizing Quantum Photonic Integrated Circuits using Differentiable Tensor Networks: Conclusions and outlook

-The proposed optimization scheme for qPICs can also be extended to enhance several other contemporary use cases in quantum processing.
+The proposed optimization scheme for qPICs can be extended to enhance several other contemporary use-cases in quantum processing.
 To support broader adoption, we have open-sourced the developed code in \cite{coderepo}.
 As a first continuation, quantum phase sensing and metrology can be further improved and finetuned.
 As of now, we presented an optimal phase-sensing readout scheme for coherent light, but, more generally, the two stages of state initialization and state readout can be optimized for maximizing the multimode phase sensitivity \cite{pirandola2018advances,munoz2024photonic}.
 The simultaneous optimization of both may lead to an enhanced scheme, in which the advantage of the multimode nature of the quantum light is maximally profited from when extracting the Fisher information from qPIC readout, thereby breaching scaling limits from classical signal detection.
 Second, while we showed a brief analysis of the circuit robustness for cat-state generation (see Appendix \ref{app:robustness}), this can be expanded in future works and should be explicitly considered for any real-world use case.
 To this end, in classical integrated photonics, several methods exist to perform noise-aware optimization of a certain processing tasks -- see, e.g., Ref. \cite{gu2022,kosmella2024noise}.

 In addition to that, also the sparsity of the circuit can be optimized further to limit the impact of fabrication errors in the final detection.
 Moreover, we now only analyzed the possibilities of coherent light as input, with the conditioning of nonzero output signal, but this can be further expanded.
-For example, considering single-photon input in one or more waveguides, or conditioning output state-generation of one waveguide on the detection of single (or multiple) photon clicks in another, provide valuable resources for augmenting the quantum nature of the photonic output signal.
+For example, considering single-photon input in one or more waveguides, or conditioning output state-generation of one waveguide on the detection of single (or multiple) photon clicks in another, provides valuable resources for augmenting the quantum nature of the photonic output signal.